CMBAgents/cmbagent/README.md

 # cmbagent

-Multi-agent system for cosmological data analysis
+Multi-agent system for cosmological data analysis, powered by [autogen](https://github.com/autogen-ai/autogen)

 **Beta version: do not use unless you know what you are doing.**